95th Guards Rifle Division: Battle for the Pugacheny Bridgehead

 When the breakout attempt began the 32nd Guards Corps was deployed with the 95th Guards in the center, flanked by the 97th to the north and the 13th to the south.
 A composite tank brigade of the 7th Mechanized was in support.
 The attack began after dawn on April 16 following a two-hour preparation by the combined artillery of 5th Guards Army and bombardment by the 17th Air Army.
-After about two hours of fighting the forward security belt of the 320th Infantry was taken and the attack penetrated the first defensive position until by 0930 hours a hole up to 1.5km wide and 3km deep had been torn in the German defenses.
-The 95th Guards made significant gains about 7km south of Delacău, reaching up to 2km into the German second position.
+After about two hours of fighting the forward security belt of the 320th Infantry was taken and the attack penetrated the first defensive position until by 0930 hours a hole up to 1.5 km wide and 3 km deep had been torn in the German defenses.
+The 95th Guards made significant gains about 7 km south of Delacău, reaching up to 2 km into the German second position.

-Just as the advance was reaching the eastern ridgeline roughly 13km west of the Dniestr at 1030 hours the German forces struck back with an intense artillery preparation and heavy air strikes against both the advancing tanks and infantry and their supporting artillery.
+Just as the advance was reaching the eastern ridgeline roughly 13 km west of the Dniestr at 1030 hours the German forces struck back with an intense artillery preparation and heavy air strikes against both the advancing tanks and infantry and their supporting artillery.
 The first wave of counterattacks stopped Zhadov's troops in their tracks and at 1500 fresh counterattacks struck them in the flanks before they could dig in.
 The 32nd Guards Corps largely faced the 13th Panzers from the high ground west of Speia.
 The fighting raged throughout the rest of the day; the 95th and 13th Guards suffered heavy casualties and were forced to pull back to avoid outright destruction.
 By nightfall three German battlegroups reached the two divisions' rear areas, temporarily encircling their divisional artillery regiments in their firing positions.
 Under cover of twilight and artillery fire the battered rifle regiments managed to occupy dug-in defensive positions around the guns and bring the onslaught to a halt.
 The fighting continued into the next day by which time both sides were thoroughly exhausted.
 As a result of this counterstroke the German XVII and LII Army Corps managed to reestablish a continuous defensive front hemming in the bridgehead.